-7.82 In general, the principles and policies of the law are set out in Acts of Parliament.
-Parliament can delegate power to the Executive to make some laws, in the form of regulations.
-Regulations usually deal with matters of detail or implementation, matters of a technical nature, or matters likely to require frequent alteration or updating.
+7.85 In general, the principles and policies of the law are set out in Acts of Parliament.
+Parliament can delegate power to the Executive to make some laws in the form of secondary legislation.
+Secondary legislation usually deals with matters of detail or implementation, matters of a technical nature, or matters likely to require frequent alteration or updating.
 The authority to make regulations is set out in the relevant Act.
-Regulations should not, in general, deal with matters of substantive policy, have retrospective operation, purport to levy taxes, or contain provisions that purport to amend primary legislation.
+Secondary legislation should not, in general, deal with matters of substantive policy, have retrospective operation, purport to levy taxes, or contain provisions that purport to amend primary legislation.

-7.84 The limits of the regulation-making power will be defined as precisely as possible in the enabling Act.
-Therefore care must always be taken to ensure that the regulations fall within the scope of the power granted.
-The High Court can review regulations and declare them to be ultra vires and therefore invalid if they are outside the scope of the power to make them.
+7.87 The scope of the power to make secondary legislation will depend on the wording of the enabling Act.
+Therefore, care must always be taken to ensure that secondary legislation falls within the scope of the power to make it.
+The High Court can review secondary legislation and declare it to be ultra vires and therefore invalid if it is outside the scope of the power to make it.

-7.85 The Regulations Review Committee examines all regulations after they are made.
-This select committee considers whether it should draw the regulations to the attention of the House on any of a number of grounds relating to basic legal or constitutional principle (see the section entitled “Delegated legislation” in the chapter on legislative procedures in the Standing Orders).
+7.88 The Regulations Review Committee examines all secondary legislation after it is made.
+This select committee considers whether it should draw the secondary legislation to the attention of the House on any of a number of grounds relating to basic legal or constitutional principle (see the section entitled “Delegated legislation” in the chapter on legislative procedures in the Standing Orders).
 This scrutiny forms the basis for any recommendation to the House.

-7.86 A process also exists under the Legislation Act 2012 and the Standing Orders to move a motion in the House for the disallowance of a regulation.
-The Regulations Review Committee also investigates complaints on the operation of regulations, on grounds set out in the Standing Orders.
+7.89 A process also exists under Part 5 of the Legislation Act 2019 and the Standing Orders to move a motion in the House for the disallowance of secondary legislation.
+The Regulations Review Committee also investigates complaints on the operation of secondary legislation, on grounds set out in the Standing Orders.

-- regulations that will be needed as a consequence of new legislation being developed by the department;
+- secondary legislation that will be needed as a consequence of new legislation being developed by the agency;

-- regulations that are required at specific dates each year; and
+- secondary legislation that is required at specific dates each year; and

-- amendments needed to existing regulations as a result of a review or changes in fees.
+- amendments needed to existing secondary legislation as a result of a review or changes in fees.

-7.89 Some regulations are made by Order in Council.
-Such regulations must be developed and made by following a particular process.
+7.93 Regulations, commencement orders, and some other secondary legislation are made by Order in Council.
+Such secondary legislation must be developed and made by following a particular process.
 The CabGuide sets out detailed guidance on the process for developing regulations.
-The LAC Guidelines include extensive guidance on the development of delegated legislation.
-The Guide to Working with the Parliamentary Counsel Office also provides useful guidance for departmental legal advisers and other officials working with the Parliamentary Counsel Office.
-The Legislation and House Procedure Handbook contains additional guidance for staff in Ministers' offices.
+The LDAC Guidelines include extensive guidance on the development of secondary legislation.
+The Parliamentary Counsel Office Turning Policy Into Law Guide also provides useful guidance for agencies' legal advisers and other officials working with the Parliamentary Counsel Office.

-- identifying the need for regulations (through departmental monitoring and consideration of the relevant statute);
+- identifying the need for regulations or amendments to secondary legislation (through agency monitoring and consideration of the relevant statute and regulatory system);

-- developing the policy behind the regulations (if necessary);
+- developing the policy behind the secondary legislation (if necessary);

 - consultation (as required):